 - Exterior surface may be prone to discoloration over time

 - Handle and lid are not entirely heat-resistant

 MITBAK Portable Handheld Cold Smoking Gun with Dome Lid

-The MITBAK portable handheld cold smoking gun can accommodate meat and cheese and even has the ability to smoke liquor beverages like whiskey and bourbon for that exotic kind of concoction.
+The MITBAK portable handheld cold smoking gun can accommodate meat and cheese and even smoke liquor beverages like whiskey and bourbon for that exotic concoction.
 In just a couple of minutes of waiting time, you can enjoy beautifully smoked food without the hassle of actually having a large unit.

 - Rechargeable lithium-ion battery